 Collaborative divorce is a new trend in New Jersey family law.
 Collaborative divorce helps couples move through conflicts in a constructive and problem-solving approach.
 Attorneys trained in this approach guide clients in negotiating conflicts civilly.
 A major difference between collaborative methods and traditional litigated divorce is a pledge to reach an agreement outside of court.
 Both parties agree, in writing, to be part of a respectful process solving problems jointly to preserve the integrity of the family.
 This problem-solving approach requires open and honest communication while affording couples increased control over the outcome.

 The most traditional, and the most adversarial way to resolve your divorce is through litigation.
 Litigating your divorce means that the court will make some or all of the decisions for your family including custody, financial support and/or distribution of assets or debts.
 Typically, both parties are represented by counsel through the litigation process that, if not settled, will end up as a trial.
 Trials can be time consuming, emotionally draining and expensive.
 It is always suggested that couples attempt to work out at least some of their issues in an attempt to maintain as much control over their families and in order to keep legal costs low.
 Unfortunately, very hotly contested or complicated divorces are not always able to be worked out.
 In those cases, some sort of litigation is necessary in order to resolve the matter.

-If you are contemplating divorce or if you or your spouse has already filed and you are uncertain which path to resolution of your case is best for you, please contact us to schedule your free confidential consultation.
+If you are contemplating divorce or if you or your spouse has already filed and you are uncertain which path to resolution of your case is best for you, please contact us to schedule your initial confidential consultation.
 We can help.
 Weinberger Divorce & Family Law Group’s skilled family law attorneys are experienced in all aspects of litigation, negotiation, mediation and collaborative divorce.